nneonneo/iOS-SOCKS-Server/README.md

 # What

-A simple SOCKS proxy designed to run on Pythonista on iOS, letting you fake-tether your devices to a phone.
+A simple HTTP/SOCKS proxy designed to run on Pythonista on iOS, letting you fake-tether your devices to a phone.

 # Installation